 Noise Vibration Harshness (NVH) is a field of engineering that designs different machines’ vibroacoustic properties for maximum comfort and reliability.
 NVH engineers work on a great variety of products, ranging from household appliances like fridges to different means of transport like airplanes, trains, and passenger cars.

 Let’s focus on the automotive industry.
 Vehicle manufacturers of today are much concerned with sound and vibration engineering.
-Besides mechanical performance (think of speed, acceleration and handling) and interior comfort, the customer has developed precise expectations of the acoustic performance.
+Besides mechanical performance (think of speed, acceleration, and handling) and interior comfort, the customer has developed precise expectations of acoustic performance.
 The definition of NVH holds a slightly pessimistic connotation and might suggest that it only concentrates on reducing the undesired sounds.
 On the contrary, NVH engineering has nowadays become the area of sound design, stretching from the tiniest nuances in engine roar to the muffled boom of a shutting door.
 Altogether they contribute to the customer perception of premiumness or sportiness of a vehicle, hence the value on the market.

 An intelligent design could utilize the mass of existing components for vibration isolation, e.g., the 12V battery.
 Or one could attach the vibration source to parts of the vehicle that are already very stiff, e.g., for crash reasons.
 One could also utilize the masking effects that other noise sources produce (e.g., only start the compressor after the fan already started blowing).
-So, this is really the art of NVH engineering: designing comfort with minimal resources.
+So, this is the art of NVH engineering: designing comfort with minimal resources.

 Contact us for more VIBES

 Contact our support team or call us on +31 85 744 09 70

 Privacy statement.
 By submitting this form you agree to having your details registered in our database.
 At your request, we'll remove your details from our database immediately *